MattSurabian/pact/README.md

 from actual random output.
 The concatenation of two pseudo-random blocks is itself pseudo random.
 All parallelizable crypto algorithms rely on this principal.
 Pact takes advantage of producing a psuedo random block which can be intelligently sliced appart by an authorized recipient and securely decrypted.

-## Getting Started
-There are a couple of ways to get started with Pact.
-The easiest method is to download a compiled binary for your platform and just start using it.
-Unfortauntely I'm not yet setup to cross compile, so you'll have to do it yourself.
-The following steps should get you there:

-1. Clone this repository anywhere you like.
-1. Run `make`.
-This should create a `pact` binary which you can use directly like so: `./pact`; you can also copy the binary to `/usr/bin/` or `/usr/local/bin` to use it directly.
-1. Run `pact config` to generate a config file.
-This will also generate a keypair if one does not already exist, and configure the "self" pact which will contain your own public key.
-1. Running `pact list` will show all your pacts and the public keys they contain.
-A fresh configuration will only have a `self` pact
-1. You should now be able to run the create and read methods!
-Try it: `pact create self "some message" | pact read`

 ## General Usage
 You can output your own public key for copy and pasting purposes using `pact key-export`, or direct the output of that command to a file which you can send to someone else `pact key-export > my-nacl-pub.key`